 Here are some of my favorite parts: She gives a plan for dealing with the crazy situations BEFORE they happen so you can react to them calmly.
 She gives a great outline for how to respond to a mean email (if indeed you need to respond).
 She lists some wonderful verses for including in notes to people.
 She helps us realize that the true aim of our anger should be at Satan, not the people in our life who anger us.
 1 Peter 5:8-9 says “Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.
 Resist him, standing firm in the faith.”
 Don’t let Satan win in those stressful moments.
 Resist him!

-So, in conclusion I recommend this book to moms who would like to get rid of “unglued” moments in their lives.
+So, in conclusion I recommend Unglued Devotional: 60 Days of Imperfect Progress to moms who would like to get rid of “unglued” moments in their lives.
 As you read through it and apply it to your life, you’ll make imperfect progresss!
 And I pray I will, too!